mgueg/paraview-plugins/README.md

 ## Installation

 Just open, then load it from `Tools -> Manage Plugins` paraview menu.
 That's all.
+Paraview will search any plugin subdirectory found in `Paraview/plugins` ; You can directly load any plugin from this path.